Who Is Leading This Walk?

 My name is Abby Anderson.
 I support folks who want to embed equity and belonging principles into the fabric of their organization and leadership.
 The Justice Walk grew out of my desire to provide a resource I wish I’d had early in my own journey to see and undermine racism and other oppressions.

 Before starting The Justice Walk, I spent nearly 20 years working in nonprofits, more than a decade of that as executive director of a CT statewide policy and advocacy organization.
 During that time, I experienced a reckoning, learning to see and then how to change personal and organizational policies and practices I upheld that excluded and “othered.”
+I came to understand equity and belonging work not as an “initiative,” but as a mindset shift.
+I changed, which meant the way that I approached every aspect of my work, from who was fully welcomed at our decision-making tables, to budgeting, to designing meeting agendas evolved.

 I am a certified coach through the Academy of Creative Coaching.